-Identity as a Service (IDaaS) is a cloud-based delivery model in which an identity solution is developed and maintained by a trusted third party.
+Identity as a Service (IDaaS) is also cloud-based.
+It is a delivery model in which an identity solution is developed and maintained by a trusted third party.
 The purpose of IDaaS is to accurately authenticate users and provide the right level of access to their accounts and services.
 While specific features vary across vendors, all IDaaS solutions attempt to solve the authentication problem in some way.

 IDaaS providers follow the familiar “as a service” model that has become common in today’s tech.
 Subscribers remotely receive authentication services which they supply to their end users, effectively offloading the burdens of security, identity management and expensive infrastructure.

 Some IDaaS solutions are also identity providers (IdPs), but these terms are not synonymous.
 IDaaS refers to a wide range of services, many of which can be integrated with IdPs or other IDaaS solutions.
-For example, Transmit Security’s entire solution lineup is IdP-agnostic, meaning that customers can mix and match any identity provider with BindID, WorkID or FlexID.
+For example, Transmit Security’s entire solution lineup is IdP-agnostic, meaning that customers can mix and match any identity provider with our CIAM platform.

 Without identity providers, companies are forced to provide authentication with their own homegrown solutions.
 These are typically an amalgamation of different protocols and features, and they can be very costly to produce and maintain.
 Because of the inflexible nature of this model, any changes to the system (such as hardware upgrades or regulatory compliance issues) could force the company to go into overdrive to catch up.